gilmour59/MultiplePDFOrganizer/readme.md

 7. if not save. return to index...

 IF NEW INSTANCE OF ADD IS BEING COMMITED THEN CLEAN THE TEMP DIRECTORY using cleanDirectory method in Filesystem Facade.

-@@@@Create Table in database for temporary data.
-@@@@From index. upload files, send data of files to temp table in database; view_files page can add, edit, and delete the values; If done then Save all to Main Table.